Skip to Main Content

 To understand where Petite sits, it helps to map the wider Sint-Oedenrode offering.
 At the higher end of the town's dining, Odille operates at the €€€€ tier with a modern cuisine format.
 Restaurant Bomas sits at €€€ with a Modern French focus.
 Petite, at the €€ price point, occupies the same Modern French category as Bomas but at a lower spend per head, which makes its kitchen ambition and wine list depth more notable by comparison.
 De Beleving operates at the same price tier, giving the town a reasonably coherent spread across price points in a way that is unusual for a settlement of this size.

-For context across the broader Dutch Modern French category at comparable pricing, Allemansgeest in Voorschoten and Arles in Amsterdam both occupy the €€ Modern French bracket, offering some sense of the national peer set Petite operates within.
+For context across the broader Dutch Modern French category at comparable pricing, Allemansgeest in Voorschoten and Arles in Amsterdam both occupy the €€ Modern French bracket, offering some sense of the national comparable set Petite operates within.
 At the upper end of the Dutch fine dining spectrum, addresses like De Librije in Zwolle, Aan de Poel in Amstelveen, De Bokkedoorns in Overveen, De Groene Lantaarn in Staphorst, De Lindehof in Nuenen, De Lindenhof in Giethoorn, Fred in Rotterdam, and Inter Scaldes in Kruiningen define the ceiling of the market.
 Petite makes no claim to that tier, but within its own price level the kitchen's ambition is noteworthy.

 The Wine List as a Statement